0x1eef/nanoc-webpack.rb/README.md

 __Option: "depends_on"__

-The "depends_on" informs nanoc what files an entry point imports or requires.
+The "depends_on" option informs nanoc what files an entry point imports or requires.
 When a file being tracked by the "depend_on" option undergoes a change, nanoc will initiate a recompilation of the entry point: